tkw1536/inform.everyone.wtf/static/index.md

 All data is collected in pseudo anonymized form.
 Categories are collected independently, and no creation of unique user profiles takes place.
 Furthermore, no cookie(s) are set for collecting this data.

+I am using a software called [Ackee](https://github.com/electerious/Ackee) to collect this data.
+If you wish to learn the details of how this collection works, you can inspect the source code of the software by clicking the link above.

 `GDPR Rectial 26` states "`the principles of data protection should [...] not apply to anonymous information`".
 Therefore GDPR is not applicable to this data, and GDPR does not grant you any special rights for this purpose.